programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Note that this file does not use the very common <code>utf-8</code> encoding scheme; I needed to specify the <code>"ISO-8859-1"</code> to avoid a <code>UnicodeDecodeError</code>.
 </div>

-In the earlier `counties` dataframe, the FIPS varible was an `object` (string) data type.
-In this dataframe, Pandas imported `STATE` and `COUNTY` as integers.
+In the earlier `counties` DataFrame, the FIPS varible was an `object` (string) data type.
+In this DataFrame, Pandas imported `STATE` and `COUNTY` as integers.
 Let's combine these values into the FIPS county code.
 The code block below:

 1. Converts the numbers to string values with [.astype(str)](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.astype.html)
 2. Adds leading zeros with [.str.zfill](https://www.geeksforgeeks.org/python-pandas-series-str-zfill/)(2)